 Depending on your country you may or may not need a visa to enter Brazil.
 EU citizens and New Zealanders don’t need a visa, but Americans, Canadians, Australians, and visitors from a handful of other “western” countries do.
 From early 2018, citizens of the US, Canada, Australia and Japan will be able to apply for electronic visas, which will make things a bit easier!

-It is possible to go through the processes with the Brazilian embassy at home or it can be done while in South America as well; many people head to the Brazilian consulate in Buenos Aires to have their visas issued.
+At present, you can apply for a visa through the Brazilian embassy at home or while in South America; many people head to the Brazilian consulate in Buenos Aires to have their visas issued.
 The process has recently been simplified when done in Argentina and can be done in two or three business days.

 The typical visa given is either five or ten years depending on the length of validity of your passport.
 A tourist visa allows 180 days per year with each visit being no longer than 90 days.
 Student and work visas are also available and must be organised abroad.